http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 name - The name of the link to create

-dest - If 'soft' is TRUE this must be a filename, if it is FALSE a BPTR
+dest - If 'soft' is TRUE this must be a filename; if it is FALSE a lock

 pointing to the file to be hard-linked must be provided

-soft - TRUE, if a soft-link is to be created, FALSE for an hard-link
+soft - TRUE, if a soft link is to be created, FALSE for a hard link

 Result